gillisandrew/dragonglass-poc/schemas/README.md

 ### Validation

 The schema enforces:
+- **Version field is required** and must be "1"
-- Commit hashes must be exactly 40 hexadecimal characters
+- **Commit field is required** and must be exactly 40 hexadecimal characters
 - No additional properties are allowed
-- At least one of `commit` or `pluginRef` should be specified (or neither to use path-inferred version)
+- Plugin reference (tag/branch) is automatically deduced from the file path structure

 ### IDE Integration